History of Sulzer diesel engines: Marine

 In the mid-1920s Sulzer started to advertise their airless Diesel engines, meaning they were using liquid injection rather than injecting the fuel using an air-blast (as used by Rudolph Diesel).
-They exhibited their 300hp 2-stroke airless engine, suitable for yachts, tugs, barges, etc at the Olympia Shipping Exhibition of 1925.
+They exhibited their 300hp 2-stroke airless engine, suitable for yachts, tugs, barges, etc. at the Olympia Shipping Exhibition of 1925.

 Sulzer's marine engine range in 1969 extended from the 3 cylinder version of the A25 auxiliary engine at 550 bhp to the 12 cylinder 48,000 bhp 12RND105 engine, 10 metres high, with cylinders over a metre in diameter.
 More recently these main engines have been replaced by the RTA series of engines, still two stroke.

 The RD type marine two-stroke cross-head engine ranged from the 5 cylinder 5RD44, to the 12 cylinder 12RD90.
 This was developed into the RND engine, with numerous improvements including eliminating mechanically operated exhaust valves, with sizes ranging from 5RND68 (8,250 bhp), to 12RND105 (48,000 bhp).

 A new marine range of engines in the later 1960s were the Z and ZV range covering 2,600 bhp to 6,600 bhp.
 These were again two-strokes but in 1969 four-stroke version were being planned.
 They were available either as in-line engines or as 50 degree V-engines.
 Trunk pistons were used instead of crossheads, and both long and short stroke engines were available.

+One Sulzer diesel engine still keeps the 1960 icebreaker Thor III in Drammen, Norway, operational.
+The icebreaker is at work in January, 2026.

 These are examples, not a full list.